saabman/MMM-WunderGround/README.md

 # Module: Weather Underground Forecast

+This fork is an attempt to rework Weather Underground to work with the new API - This is strictly experimental and does not work correctly

 This is a module for MagicMirror, modified version of the default `weatherforecast` module.

 This is similar to the default `weatherforecast` module, however it has additional functionality (such as displaying the probability of precipitation for each day).
 It also retrieves its data from Weather Underground instead of OpenWeatherMap.